-- In the last three years staff have had professional development in Dyslexia; attachment; autistic spectrum; ADHD, Lego therapy, Group play therapy, Happy to be Me and Wise Behaviours, Team Teach - We are currently writing My Plans for pupils at level 3 and above on the Sheffield Support Grid to ensure that all identified pupils have their specific needs identified - School has access to Learning support, Educational Psychology Service; Speech and Language service. - Staff are trained in administering inhalers and epi-pen; previously in administering diabetic medication.
+• In the last three years staff have had professional development in the following:

+Dyslexia; Attachment; Autistic Spectrum; ADHD, Lego therapy, Group play therapy, Happy to be Me and Wise Behaviours, Team Teach, Zones of Regulation, Fisher Family Trust, Healthy Minds

+- School has access to Learning support, Educational Psychology Service; Speech and Language service. - Staff are trained in administering inhalers and Epi-pens; previously in administering diabetic medication.
 No training has taken place in feeding or administering personal care.

-9. How do you communicate with and involve families?
+1. How do you communicate with and involve families?
+(COP 4.32)

-How does the setting communicate with parents about their child?
-E.g. email, homeschool book, parents' evenings?

-- How does the setting involve parents in reviewing progress and setting targets for learners with SEN?
+- How does the setting communicate with parents about their child?
+E.g. email, home-school book, parents' evenings? - How does the setting involve parents in reviewing progress and setting targets for learners with SEN?
 How often do you do this?
 E.g. termly structured conversations - Do you offer any parent training or learning events in relation to SEN? - Do you have an SEN group for parents? - How do you communicate with families whose first language is not English?

-- Commination with parents takes place via face to face meetings during whole school parents evenings and SEN Support plan review meetings.
-These take place termly and include both parents and children's views. .
+- Communication with parents takes place via face to face meetings during whole school parents evenings and SEN Support plan review meetings.
+These take place termly and include both parents and children's views.
 Additional meetings are used when required.
-In some instances home school communication books or emails are used. - Teaching assistants provide 1:1 training for parents in the use of Numicon and how to support Fisher Family Trust when children are having an intervention within school.

-10. How does the setting evaluate the effectiveness of its provision for learners with SEN and how often does it do this?
+In some instances home school communication books or emails are used. - Teaching assistants provide 1:1 training for parents in the use of Numicon and how to support Fisher Family Trust when children are having an intervention within school - 1.
+How does the setting evaluate the effectiveness of its provision for learners with SEN and how often does it do this?
+(COP 4.32)